Kazu010101/Win-Server-2022-RMIT-Cybersecurity-Project/README.md

 ## Result

 The Windows Server 2022 VM is installed.
-The next important process in the project is to install Active Directory on Windows Server to have a centralized control over the employees accounts.
+The next important process in the project is to add a Domain Controller into Active Directory to have a centralized control over the employees accounts.